cnadler86/micropython-camera-API/README.md

 ```

 See autocompletions in Thonny in order to see the list of methods.
-If you want more insights in the methods and what they actually do, you can find a very good documentation [here](https://docs.circuitpython.org/en/latest/shared-bindings/espcamera/index.html).
+If you want more insights in the methods and what they actually do, you can find a very good documentation [in circuitpython](https://docs.circuitpython.org/en/latest/shared-bindings/espcamera/index.html).
-Note: "get_" and "set_" prefixed methods are deprecated.
+Note: "get_" and "set_" prefixed methods are deprecated and will be removed in a future release.

 Take also a look in the examples folder.